‘How to tame a budgie’ is a popular phrase that new budgie owners search for on the internet and with good reason!

 The aim is to get budgie comfortable with being close to your hand and for it to accept the offered food.

 Tip – I find that a length of millet works well for this.
-Offer the entire length and over the next few sessions, gradually shorten the length until a ½ inch piece is being hand fed with no issues.
+Offer the entire length and over the next few sessions, gradually shorten the length until an inch length piece is being hand fed with no issues.
 Images are below for a visual guide.

 Step 2.
 Offer Food With Outstretched Finger.